Eiffel Scholarship – Seventeen X students among the 2020 recipients

-“Obtaining an Eiffel Scholarship gives me an additional motivation to continue my studies and compels me to make every effort to achieve my highest scientific goals,” said Pegah Khayatan (X19), one of the recipients and a dual degree student between l'X and Amirkabir University of Technology in Tehran.
+“Obtaining an Eiffel Scholarship gives me an additional motivation to continue my studies and compels me to make every effort to achieve my highest scientific goals,” said Pegah Khayatan (X19), one of the recipients and a graduate of Amirkabir University of Technology in Tehran.
 “X is so much more than a university, as defined in other countries.
 It is also a common culture that accelerates the development of behavioral and scientific competencies,” she pointed out.

 Four recipients are from the class of X2019 and thirteen from X2020, bearing witness to the diversity of Ecole Polytechnique’s international recruitment.
-At present, each class of polytechniciens has approximately 420 French students and 130 international students.
+At present, each class of polytechniciens has approximately 420 French students and 120 international students.
 This approach goes hand-in-hand with the development of the School’s partnerships abroad.
-Ecole Polytechnique, in partnership with Télécom Paris, Mines ParisTech and ENSTA Paris, has opened an engineering program with Shanghai Jiao Tong University.
+For example, Ecole Polytechnique, in partnership with Télécom Paris, Mines and ENSTA, has opened an engineering program with Shanghai Jiao Tong University.

 The international dimension has long been central to École Polytechnique’s strategy, drawing on an extensive network of partner universities around the world.